dravalico/LLMGIpy/bash_utils/README.md

 - Running a sequence of problems by specifying their indexes separated by comma (e.g., 5,7,9,10 runs problems with index 5, 7, 9, and 10, in this order);
 - Running a range of problems by specifying a start index and an end index (both inclusive) separated by .. (e.g., 5..10 runs problems with index 5, 6, 7, 8, 9, and 10, in this order).

+- `run_single_ponyge.sh` needs one parameter, it runs a PonyGE2-based evolution and performs Genetic Improvement.
+The required parameter is the path to the ponyge parameters .txt file.
+This path must begin with the 'improvements' folder, which is located in PonyGE2/parameters/.
+For instance, improvements/GI/psb2/CodeLLaMA7B/progimpr\_fitness\_type\_train1000\_test1000/lexicase\_pop1000\_gen100\_cxsubtree0.8mutsubtree0.6/problem0_seed0.txt is an example of valid path.
+- `run_parallel_ponyge.sh` needs one parameter when running from the terminal which is the path to .txt file in which each line contains a path to a parameters file for pony (the same type of path of the parameter for `run_single_ponyge.sh` script).
+This script will run all the ponyge evolutions in parallel by using the available cores, specifically, it will run `run_single_ponyge.sh` for each path specified in the .txt file pointed by the command-line parameter of `run_parallel_ponyge.sh`.
+You must have parallel library from GNU installed on your system.